Investigamer/mtg-vectors/README.md

 # Python Scripts
 This repository includes configuration for a small Python project, the scope of which is mostly contained within the `src` directory and executed via the `scripts.py` file.
-These Python scripts provide utilities to check our existing symbol catalogue against a variety of Magic the Gathering data sources to detect when new symbols emerge that haven't been catalogued in this repository.
+These Python scripts provide utilities to check our existing symbol catalog against a variety of Magic the Gathering data sources to detect when new symbols emerge that haven't been catalogued in this repository.

 # Python Setup (Poetry)